Skip to :main content | Skip to :main menu | Skip to :section menu

 Visit Henry Fairs' website

-Henry Fairs is Head of Organ Studies at Birmingham Conservatoire and organist to the University of Birmingham.
-Since winning first prize at the Odense International Organ Competition, his concert career has taken him to the major European centres of organ music and to America, performing solo recitals and concertos on both historic and modern instruments.
+Henry Fairs is Head of Organ Studies at Birmingham Conservatoire and Organist to the University of Birmingham.
+He was a prize-winner in a number of international organ competitions including Paris, St Albans and Chartres.
+Since winning First Prize and Special Prize at the Odense International Organ Competition (Denmark), his concert career has taken him to the major European centres of organ music and to America, Canada and Japan, performing solo recitals, broadcasts (BBC, BR, MDR, Danish Radio) and concertos on both historic and modern instruments (including Merseburger Orgeltage, Chartres Cathedral, St Albans International Organ Festival, Carl Nielsen International Festival and Competition, Internationale Orgelwoche, Nuremberg, Leipzig Gewandhaus, Silbermann in Freiberg, Hildebrandt Naumburg, St Paul's Cathedral Celebrity Series, London.)

-Henry Fairs is regularly invited to give guest lectures and masterclasses: in 2011/12 as a guest tutor and jury member at the Carl Nielsen International Festival and Competition, Denmark, Edinburgh Organ Academy, London Organ Day and the Royal Norwegian Academy, Oslo.
-Henry enjoys playing and teaching a broad, eclectic repertoire with a strong focus on historically informed practice and techniques and their relevance and application today.
+Henry is regularly invited to give guest lectures and masterclasses: recently as a guest tutor and jury member at the Carl Nielsen International Festival and Competition, Denmark, Eastman School and Iowa University (USA), RCO Organ Forum, Calgary International Organ Festival (Canada), Royal College of Organists (London), Edinburgh Organ Academy, Cambridge Academy of Organ Studies and the Royal Academies of Music in Oslo and Copenhagen.
+He is a regular external examiner for the RNCM and Dublin Conservatory of Music and Drama.

 BMus (Hons) FRCO HonBC Prix D'Exellence Konzertexamen